Hoyt Archery: Technology

 Zero Torque Hyper Cam: This is a patent-pending design that reduces the torque introduced by the cables.
 This cam system creates a balanced load by incorporating a split cable system which makes this a smooth, fast, and when the cams rotate they let off the most.

 Zero Torque Cable Guard System: This cable guide is mounted reverse to allow the torque introduced by the normal cable guide to be directed in the opposite direction.
 This means that any torque created by the cams will be neutralized which means it will be easier to tune and align the bow.

 X3 Cam & ½: This Cam system is adjustable by half an inch increments.
 This cam is available in 65% or 75% let off and has a lighter back wall which makes it smoother than the SVX cam.

 X-Lite Prolock Pocket: The super tight tolerance pocket means the connection between the riser and limbs will make the bow even more accurate and consistent.
 This is important to have as tight tolerances in this area since it is critical to the accuracy and consistency of the bow.

 X-Act Grip: This grip is designed to allow the user to consistently put your hand in the same and right place.
 Proper Hand placement is critical to ensure accurate and consistent shots.
 The engineers at Hoyt shaped the grip to ensure that you get the best hand placement.

 Uniform Stress Distribution: These limbs are contoured limbs that as they bend they store more and more energy which at full draw it will produce the most speed and create less stress on the limbs since they become straighter as they are being loaded.

 Ultraflex Limb System: This limb system works with the DFX cam system which creates a head position that you can achieve consistently.
 This system makes a 30.5 inch axle to axle bow feel like a 34-inch axle to axle length bow.

-In Popular Culture
+In popular culture

 The Hoyt Buffalo hunting recurve was used by the character Hawkeye in the Avengers movie, as well as by Katniss Everdeen in The Hunger Games series.
 The Hoyt Gamemaster II was used by Hawkeye in Avengers: Age of Ultron.
 The Hoyt/Spectra bow was the principal silent weapon used by Sylvester Stallone as John Rambo in Rambo: First Blood Part II and Rambo III.
 In the backstory Rambo had attained skill with a bow since childhood.
 In the film he uses arrows tipped with explosive warheads.